snowch/vast-docker-compose-examples/README.md

 > [!CAUTION]
 > - Since docker compose is primarily designed to run a set of containers on a single host and can't support requirements for high availability, we do not support nor recommend using our docker compose constructs to support production-type use-cases.
 > - Some of the images do NOT yet persist data when shutdown.
 Ensure you regularly save any data that you need to keep.
+> - These demos have NOT been secured, do not use them for sensitive data and do NOT host them on publicly accessible hosts.

 # Prerequisites